camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/cli/README.md

 Parameter:
       <file>                 The file to convert or directory to search in
 Options:
-      --adapter-job-type=<adapterJobType>
-                             If set, the default value for the adapter job is overridden
       --check                If enabled, no converted diagrams are exported --csv                  If enabled, a CSV file will be created containing the results for all conversions -d, --documentation        If enabled, messages are also appended to documentation
+      --default-job-type=<defaultJobType>
+                             If set, the default value from the 'converter-properties.properties' for the job
+                               type is overridden
+      --disable-default-job-type
-  -h, --help                 Show this help message and exit.
+                             Disables the default job type -h, --help                 Show this help message and exit.
       -nr, --not-recursive   If enabled, recursive search in subfolders will be omitted